RoboPhred/cultist-hotbar/readme.md

 # Cultist Hotbar

-This is a mod for Cultist Simulator that adds the ability to select Situations with the numeric keys.
+This is a mod for Cultist Simulator that adds the ability to select situations with the numeric keys.

 Download the latest release [here](https://github.com/RoboPhred/cultist-hotbar/releases/).

 ## Usage

 Once the mod is installed, pressing the number keys (1 to 9) will select a Primary Situation based on the order they are layed out on the table.
-A Primary Situation is defined as a Situation that is available throughout the game and does not appear or dissapear under normal circumstances.
+A Primary Situation is defined as a situation that is available throughout the game and does not appear or dissapear under normal circumstances.
 The Primary Situations are
 - Dream
 - Work